Jvr-OS/Codedroid/CONTRIBUTING.md

-# Contributing to CodeAssist
+# Contributing to CodeDroid
-We love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:
+We value your contributions!
+Our goal is to make contributing to this project simple and transparent.
+Whether you're:

 - Reporting a bug
 - Discussing the current state of the code